thiagonache/hi/content/en/posts/httptrace/index.md

 }
 ```

-For this article we will only contain the _Transport_ field of the _struct_ which is a [_http.RoundTriper_](https://pkg.go.dev/net/http#RoundTripper) which is nothing more than an interface to a function that receives a pointer to [_http.Request_](https://pkg.go.dev/net/http#Request) and returns a pointer to [_http.Response_](https://pkg.go.dev/net/http#Response) it is a mistake.
+For this article, we will only contain the _Transport_ field of the _struct_ which is a [_http.RoundTripper_](https://pkg.go.dev/net/http#RoundTripper) which is nothing more than an interface to a function that receives a pointer to [_http.Request_](https://pkg.go.dev/net/http#Request) and returns a pointer to [_http.Response_](https://pkg.go.dev/net/http#Response) and an error.
 This is quite convenient since basically everything in an HTTP client call involves a request, a response and if there was an error in the process.

 ## RoundTripper

-According to the Go documentation a _RoundTrip_ is `"the ability to execute a single HTTP transaction, obtaining the Response for a given Request."`.
-In a simplistic way we can say that _RoundTrip_ is nothing more than a _middleware_ of your HTTP call.
+According to the Go documentation, a _RoundTrip_ is `"the ability to execute a single HTTP transaction, obtaining the Response for a given Request."`.
+In a simplistic way, we can say that _RoundTrip_ is nothing more than a _middleware_ for your HTTP call.
 You generally don't need to worry about this until you have to add a default behavior to **all** calls made by your application, such as serving a _cache_ page of connections (not responses) instead. to fetch the server or implement _retries_.

 The _DefaultRoundTrip_ is the following variable: